-See 58.024.
+See 58,024.

-58.027 History Method
+58,027 History Method

-History Method: The seminar program covers the nature and value of history, study of history syllabuses with major attention devoted to those of New South Wales, varieties of lesson procedures and teaching techniques, development and use of audio-visual aids, methods of assessment and related matters.
-The program is closely related to practice teaching experiences.
+History Method: The seminar program covers the nature and value of history, study of history syllabuses with major attention devoted to those of New South Wales, varieties of lesson procedures and teaching techniques, development and use of audio-visual aids, methods of practice teaching experiences.
 In the later part of the course, particular attention is given to the planning and development of units of work accompanying resource material.

-58.028 industrial Arts Method
+58.028 Industrial Arts Method